 What I eventually realized over time is that it doesn’t really matter what caching plugin you use, Core Web Vitals plays by it’s own rules and you have to really learn in depth how to properly optimize every aspect of your website.

-I’m currently a moderator of one of the biggest Facebook optimization groups called WP Speed Matters, made up of over 12,000 people that are passionate about speeding up their websites.
+As a past moderator of one of the biggest Facebook optimization groups called WP Speed Matters (before this site got me too busy with my own clients), I helped over 15,000 people that were passionate about speeding up their websites.